increasethegrants/increasethegrants/_i18n/en/02-a-reasonable-request.md

 ## A Very Reasonable Request

+> “The urgent needs facing thousands of charities and the people they help could be met with one simple policy change.”
+>
+> <cite>Rudyard Griffiths, Senior Fellow, Munk School for Global Affairs and Public Policy</cite>

 <div class="paragraph--10pct">
 <img src="/assets/img/10pct.png" class="image--10pct">
 <p>We need a federal policy to reduce the hoarding of money in foundations by requiring greater granting to struggling charities.
 This can be done by increasing the <strong>distribution quota (DQ)</strong>, which is the minimum percentage of assets that charitable foundations must disburse to charities and other programs each year in order to retain their non-profit status.</p>